AI-Maria/dostoevsky/README.md

 Sentiment analysis library for russian language

+# Changes

+Variant with fasttext-wheel instead of fasttext

 ## Install

 Please note that `Dostoevsky` supports only Python 3.7+ on both Linux and Windows